 You can also check for a bend in your blade while it is installed on your lawn tractor.
-To do this, park your lawn tractor on a hard level surface.
+To do this, park your lawn tractor on a hard-level surface.
 Take a measurement from the ground to the blade tip and then rotate your blade 180 degrees and take another measurement from the ground to the blade tip.

-If the measurement is greater than 1/8” difference, you need to remove and replace your lawn tractor blade with a new blade.
+If the measurement is greater than a 1/8” difference, you need to remove and replace your lawn tractor blade with a new blade.

 If you do find a bent blade, you should check the spindle housing for damage.
 When the blade impact is significant, you may have damage to the bearing or spindle.

 Lawn Tractor Blade is Cracked